HorstBaerbel/GBA-image-tools/vid2h.md

 * TESTS!
 * More modern C++ constructs
 * Improved compression for GBA based on DTX1.
-Faster decoding and better quality (2-3 bits free per block)
+Faster decoding and/or better quality (2-3 bits free per block)